FAQ

 Q: How is HOLY FAMILY RADIO supported?

-A: HOLY FAMILY RADIO is a listener-supported non-profit organization, 501(c)(3).
-It relies on donations from individuals, families, businesses, groups, and organizations.
+A: HOLY FAMILY RADIO is a listener-supported, non-profit 501(c)(3) organization.
+It relies primarily on donations from listeners, with partial support from business underwriters.

 Q: Will HOLY FAMILY RADIO be supported by advertisers?